process-analytics/bpmn-visualization-js/README.md

 - True opensource license (no watermark/trademark display is required)
 - native TypeScript support
 - strong identity - the only viewer displaying a woman/female icon as User Task icon

+Decide if integrate in list
-- battle tested: coverage, thousands of test, including tests on all supported browsers (not sure this is worth mentionning it)
+- battle tested: coverage, thousands of test, including tests on all supported browsers
+- simple usage, provide base for more opinionated lib --> not available for now

 ## 🌏 Browsers Support